sharetribe/asciiscripts/README.md

   * Cut unnecessary stuff from the beginning (`:cut-start` op)
   * Cut unnecessary stuff from the end (`:cut-end` op)
   * Split events (`:split` op) if you pasted a large chunk at once
-  * Manually add some pauses (`:pause` op) after each command to give the viewer time to read what happened
   * Quantize pauses (`:quantize` op) to make too long pauses shorter and too short pauses longer
+  * Manually add some pauses (`:pause` op) after each command to give the viewer time to read what happened.
+(And make sure you add pauses *after* `:quantize`, otherwise quantize will override them)
   * Resize (`:resize` op) the recording to certain width and height

 11. Use [asciicast2git](https://github.com/asciinema/asciicast2gif) to convert `.cast` file to `.git`